 Our degrees combine technical rigour with a profound understanding of the social and organisational contexts in which technology can be applied, helping our students to maximise their potential and become leaders in their field.

 We work hard to ensure that the quality of our teaching, course design and our support for the wider student experience all contribute to achieving these goals.
 We’re very proud of the outcomes and especially the quality of our graduates and the contributions they go on to make to society, both here in Australia and around the world.
 The establishment of our faculty’s Education Innovation Unit in 2016 is testament to our commitment to excellence in teaching and learning.

-Our mission is to promote a culture of systemic and sustained educational innovation, guide the deployment of innovation within programs, and establish a community of practice around excellence and scholarship within engineering and IT education.
+Our mission is to promote a culture of systemic and sustained educational innovation, guide the deployment of innovation within programs, and establish a community of practice around excellence and scholarship within engineering and computer science education.

 Our objectives are to:

 The faculty is committed to collecting and acting upon student feedback on our teaching activities.

 In collaboration with ITL, we collect data on student evaluation of teaching using three main surveys: Unit of Study Survey, Student Course Experience Questionnaire and Course Experience Questionnaire.
 These surveys are conducted at the end of the semester, at the end of the year and upon completion of the degree, respectively.
 We have a well-established process of analysing the data, identifying issues raised by students and setting strategies for addressing these issues.

 We also collect student feedback during the semester via the student-staff liaison meetings and the mid-semester surveys run by the schools.
 These meetings and surveys aim to identify major issues in the delivery of courses and act on them quickly.